belovres/ArcheRage-addons/README.md

 These are ArcheAge addons specifically created for the RU version of ArcheAge, found at https://ru.archerage.to/.

 They should be compatible with the NA version.
-They are not compatible (but usually with some effort can be ported) to Classic.
-AAFree/Official RU do not support Addons.
+They are not compatible (but usually with some effort can be ported) to Classic or AAFree.
+Official RU does not support Addons.

 All addons should fall under acceptable use of the addon policy.